The Certo Super Sport Dolly is a 120 film folding camera, a part of the series has a coupled rangefinder, 6x6

 The

-built in 1937 and it's a C series model as it has a rewind knob.
-I
+built in 1937 and it's a C series model

 Size (mm): 148 x 101 x 46 Weight: 775 g Lens: Schneider Xenar 2.8/75, closest focus 1,2 m Shutter: Compur, B T 1 - 1/250, F 2.8 - 16 Finder: coupled rangefinder, separate viewfinder Film advance: semi-automatic, first frame via red window